giridhars23/Credit-Risk-Analysis-in-R/README.md

 4. Random Forest

 Dataset:
 The dataset is in the file data.csv.
-More info on this file is in
+More info on this file is in Dataset.txt file.

+Requirements:
+The code will be written in R. More on the requirements in the Requirements.txt file.

+Analysis and Conclusion:
+The Results will be available in the Results.txt file